bazelbuild/bazel/site/versions/master/docs/install.md

 #### Windows

-  * Windows is not fully supported yet; for experimental instructions, see [Building Bazel on Windows](windows.html)
+  * Windows is not fully supported yet; for experimental instructions, see [Bazel on Windows](windows.html)

 ## <a name="install-on-ubuntu"></a>Install on Ubuntu